vitorpatzlaff/nextauth-jwt/posts/mastering-javascript.md

 ---
 title: Mastering JavaScript
+date: '2021-10-30 00:00'
+image: mastering-js-thumb.png
 excerpt: JavaScript is the most important programming language for web development.
 You probably don't know it well enough!
-image: mastering-js-thumb.png
 isFeatured: false
-date: '2021-10-30'
 ---

 JavaScript powers the web - it's **the** most important programming language you need to know as a web developer.